ozoneplatform/ozp-webtop/README.md

      * live preview of the docs on http://localhost:9010
  - `grunt build` - executes unit tests
  - `grunt gh-pages` - run after a `grunt build` to publish the build files to [gh-pages](http://ozone-development.github.io/ozp-webtop/)
- - `grunt release:type` and `git push` to create a patch, minor, or major release (updates changelog, versions, and creates tag)
+ - `grunt release:type` and `git push --tags` to create a patch, minor, or major release (updates changelog, versions, and creates tag)

 Run `grunt -h` for a full list of Grunt tasks.